VirenPanchal888/Movie-Recommendation-Model/README.md

 The system is designing to be cloud-scalable, self-learning, and continuously evolving, making it adaptable for various entertainment platforms.
 Users can search for movies via voice commands, upload movie posters for AI-based recognition, and get sentiment-based recommendations based on their emotions.
 The backend is powered by Flask & FastAPI, while the frontend is being developed with Gradio and React.js for a smooth and interactive experience.
 Additionally, deep reinforcement learning is being explored to allow AI to learn from user behavior and refine recommendations over time.

-Looking ahead, REC aims to integrate augmented reality (AR) and virtual reality (VR), enabling users to experience virtual movie previews before watching.
+Looking ahead, **🔴REC** aims to integrate augmented reality (AR) and virtual reality (VR), enabling users to experience virtual movie previews before watching.
 Future plans include AI-generated personalized trailers, an AI-powered script generator, and integration into the Metaverse for virtual movie nights.

 To deploy REC, users can clone the repository, install dependencies, and run the Flask-based AI movie recommendation API.
 The AI chatbot and recommendation model are fully functional, and contributions from the open-source community are encouraged.
 The project is licensed under MIT, and developers can fork the repository to add new features.